Cap-go/website/src/content/blog/birth-of-capgo-revolutionizing-capacitor-app-updates.md

 My journey with Capgo is a testament to the power of community-driven innovation and the unexpected paths that solo makers often find themselves on.
 What started as a personal frustration while working on a crossfit timer app grew into a robust, affordable, and flexible live update system for Capacitor apps.

 The creation of Capgo was far from easy.
 It required countless hours of work, the support of a generous developer community, and a willingness to pivot based on user feedback.
-From coding in a van in Portugal to launching a paid product, every step of this journey has been a learning experience.
+From coding in Airbnb in Portugal to launching a paid product, every step of this journey has been a learning experience.

 As Capgo continues to evolve, it stands as a prime example of how identifying a gap in the market, actively working to fill it, and being responsive to community needs can lead to the creation of valuable tools that benefit the entire developer ecosystem.